powersync-ja/powersync-js/packages/powersync-vue/README.md

 ### Queries

-The `usePowerSyncQuery` composable provides a static view of a given query, but can you use refs as parameters instead to automatically refresh the query when they change.
+The `usePowerSyncQuery` composable provides a static view of a given query.
+You can use refs as parameters instead to automatically refresh the query when they change.
 The composable exposes reactive variables for the results, the loading state and error state, as well as a refresh callback that can be invoked to rerun the query manually.

 ```Vue
 // TodoListDisplayQuery.vue